Nicolas Floc’h

 Long-term projects, fueled by experiments, scientific researches and encounters, result in open-ended works rooted in reality, where evolutionary processes are the main theme.

-His works are part of the collections of the CNAP, the MAC/VAL, the Fonds d'art contemporain – Paris Collections, the Frac Bretagne, the FRAC Sud, the FRAC Champagne-Ardenne, the FRAC Lorraine, the FRAC Grand Large and the MALI (Lima, Peru).
+His works are part of numerous public collections, including those of the CNAP, the MAC VAL, the Fonds d’art contemporain – Paris Collections, the FRAC Bretagne, the FRAC Sud, the FRAC Champagne-Ardenne, the FRAC Lorraine, the FRAC Grand Large – Hauts-de-France, and the MALI (Lima, Peru).